krobelus/rate-experiments/thesis.md

 routine adds the missing literals to the trail.
 When a reason clause is deleted, some literals may be removed.

+\paragraph{Backwards Checking} During search, SAT solvers cannot know which learned clauses are useful in a proof, so they add all of them as lemmas.
+This means that many lemmas in a proof might not be necessary.  *Backwards checking* [@DBLP:conf/fmcad/HeuleHW13] avoids checking superfluous lemmas by only checking *core* lemmas --- lemmas that are part of the *unsatisfiable core*, an unsatisfiable subset of an unsatisfiable formula.
+Starting from the falsified clause, the proof is traversed backwards.
+Initially, the falsified clause is added to the core.
+Each core lemma is checked.
+Every lemma that is used in some propagation sequence to derive some other lemma is added to the core as well.
+Clauses and lemmas that are not in the core do not influence the unsatisfiability result and are virtually dropped from the proof.
+Tools like `drat-trim` can output a *trimmed* proof that only contains core lemmas in DRAT or LRAT format.

-Backwards checking can be implemented using two passes over the proof: a forward pass that merely performs unit propagation after each proof step [@RebolaCruz2018] until some clause is falsified, and a backward pass that checks lemmas as required.
+Backwards checking can be implemented using two passes over the proof: a forward pass that merely performs unit propagation after each proof step [@DBLP:conf/fmcad/Rebola-PardoC18] until some clause is falsified, and a backward pass that checks lemmas as required.
 The forward pass enables the checker to record the state of the trail at each proof step and efficiently restore it during the backward pass.
 If there are no deletions of unique reason clauses, the shared UP-model grows monotonically, and the trail can be restored by simply truncating it.

-Here is a small example for backwards checking: let $F = \{x, \overline{x}\}$ be an unsatisfiable formula with a proof with two lemmas $(\textbf{add } y,
+TODO Here is a small example for backwards checking: let $F = \{x, \overline{x}\}$ be an unsatisfiable formula with a proof with two lemmas $(\textbf{add } y,
 \textbf{add } \square)$, where $\square$ is the empty clause.
 For simplicity, we assume that checking is not short-cut as soon as a clause is falsified.